albertorevel/Automatic-Windows-BackUp/README.md

 In order to avoid problems, set an absolute path like *"C:/Users/myUser/myFolder1/"* and not relative paths like *"/myFolder1"*

 ## Knowing the project
-This project contains two files that lets you to accomplish the task who are lodged in src folder.
+This project contains two files that lets you to accomplish the task who are lodged in the *scripts* folder.

-+-- src
++-- scripts
 |	+-- autoBackup.bat
 |	+-- autoBackup.vbs
 +-- README.md